 As you continue further on the trail, it can become muddy and slippery depending if you hike this one on a misty or rainy day.
 You’ll have to keep an eye out where you walk and step because there are large tree roots everywhere and the elevation can create a slightly dangerous trail.

-On this trail you will encounter a wide variety of plants and trees to ponder over as you slither your way carefully down the path over red dirt hillsides, trees, and slippery mud.
-I lost the soles of my shoes and mud was everywhere.
+Be prepared to encounter a wide variety of plants and trees to ponder over as you slither your way carefully down the path over red dirt hillsides, trees, and slippery mud.
+I lost the soles of my shoes and I had mud all over.
 There are a few spots where you use a rope to help you down steeper rocks or hillside parts of the trail.
 You may encounter a wild pig or hunters with dogs so just be aware and don’t be alarmed.
 There are plenty of birds singing as they fly from tree limb to limb.
 The hidden gem on this hike is the infamous Waimano Pools and Waterfall.

 4. Manoa Falls Hike: 1.6 mile roundrip.
 Waterfalls (150 feet falls) Directions

-If you are looking for an easy yet very rewarding and full of nature and very large trees, then this is the hike for you.
+If you are looking for an easy yet very rewarding and full of nature and very large trees, then you will enjoy this hike.
 At times, this hike can also be slippery and muddy depending on rain.
-The trees are wide, tall, and giants on this very interesting yet enjoyable trail.
+The trees are wide, tall, and giant on this very interesting and fun trail.

-On the day we hiked this trail, the falls didn’t seem as large as I expected, but it is still a beautiful scene of maze and wonder.
 If you are someone who wants to get away from large crowds and noise, and have a desire to explore and surround yourself with nature, then you’ll have to check this one out.
-This hike is considered an easy rated trail.
+This hike has a rating of easy.

 5. Koko Head Stairs Trail: 1.8 mile roundtrip.
 Elevation 990 Directions